cdleong/cdleong.github.io/_posts/2020-12-30-translating-a-low-resource-language-hani.md

 mean: 0.215, standard deviation: 0.008366600265

+## Why is it so poor?
+Simply put, there's not enough data.

 ## Future work
 * Try again with different hyperparameters?
 * Incorporate more data!
 UDHR for example, would be a useful test set at least, perhaps allowing us to put more back in as training.
 * Attempt to incorporate the Hani-English, English-Hani dictionary in some way?
+* Perhaps we could analyze the dataset a bit more!
+My friend Dr. Eric Jackson suggests that maybe there's not enough lexical coverage and overlap, e.g. the test set might have words that don't occur in train.
+What's the lexical overlap between train/val/test?
+* Would different splits work better?
+* As a sort of larger-question, is there some way we can analyze the quality of a dataset before running the GPU training?
+Besides lexical overlap, are there other things we can check?
+Like, does it cover a good proportion of the morphemes or words in the language?
+What proportion of the words in the dictionary show up in the set? etc.

+### Data Augmentation?
+It may be possible to use various tricks to augment the dataset.
+For example, swapping out words in sentences.
+Rather than "the frog said", make another version of the sentence with "the cow said".
+And so on.

+See [CS11-737 Multilingual NLP Data-based Strategies to Low-resource MT](http://demo.clab.cs.cmu.edu/11737fa20/slides/multiling-08-mtaugmentation.pdf) for more details.
+Some of the possiblities include:
+* Augmenting with back-translation.
+We have piles of English, Chinese data.
+Can we create some synthetic Hani?
+* Use some of the reordering code from [Handling Syntactic Divergence in Low-resource Machine Translation](https://github.com/violet-zct/pytorch-reorder-nmt)

 # Acknowledgements
 * [Jade Abbot](https://www.jabbott.io/) for helping me to realize the value of a concrete goal.